 Stolen or taken without permission?

+The distinction between theft and unauthorized use is murky.
 You might tell your insurer that the car was stolen, Gusner says, but that becomes questionable if the person who took the car was a family member or friend who had ready access to the keys.